Backpacking the Long Path

 Camping

-From Hathorn Lake the trail passes around Huckleberry Ridge State Forest, where camping is allowed.
-The state forest is just to the left between miles 0.35 and 1.40, and again at mile 1.90.
+From Hawthorne Lake the trail passes through Huckleberry Ridge State Forest, where camping is allowed.

 Lodging